googlegenomics/readthedocs/docs/source/includes/elasticluster_setup.rst

 4. Install elasticluster (select one):

     The `googlegenomics github organization`_ maintains a fork of elasticluster.
-The purpose of this fork is to provide Google Cloud bug fixes and enhancements.
-All such changes are submitted as puull requests to the mainline branch, and development is coordinated with S3IT_.
+The purpose of this fork is to provide bug fixes and enhancements relevant to Google Cloud and customer use-cases.
+    All such changes are submitted as pull requests to the mainline branch, and development is coordinated with S3IT_.

-    There is currently one significant feature in the googlegenomics fork, that is still an open `pull request <https://github.com/gc3-uzh-ch/elasticluster/pull/158>`_ to mainline
+    There is currently one significant feature in the ``googlegenomics`` fork, that is still an open `pull request <https://github.com/gc3-uzh-ch/elasticluster/pull/158>`_ to mainline
     (setting the boot disk type and size).
+Use the ``googlegenomics`` fork if you need this functionality.

     a.
-From github (mbookman fork with Google-specific updates)
+From github (googlegenomics fork)

     .. code:: bash